Success! TRAVEL24 has been applied to your cart.

 Apple cider vinegar

-Apple cider vinegar is undoubtedly one of the most popular home remedies for treating seborrheic dermatitis.
+Apple cider vinegar is undoubtedly one of the most popular home remedies for managing seborrheic dermatitis.
 Apple cider vinegar has antifungal and anti-inflammatory properties, which can help combat seborrheic dermatitis [6].

 Because apple cider vinegar is an acidic substance, you must dilute it with water before application to limit the risk of experiencing chemical burns, irritation, or an unpleasant burning sensation.